armandvanhelsync/very-simple-contact-form/readme.txt

 You can change the layout (CSS) of your form using the custom style page in WP dashboard.

 = Translation =
-Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian and Hungarian translation included.
+Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian, Hungarian and Turkish translation included.
 More translations are very welcome!
 Please contact me via my website.

 = Credits =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!
+And a special thanks to the friendly users of 'PHP hulp' for helping me to create bugfree code.

 I used these scripts for developing the Very Simple Contact Form: